-- 1. Faculty of practice typically have a 20-percent apportionment for service.
-This may translate into service on multiple college or university committees.
-Faculty who have assumed leadership roles in one or more committees may serve on fewer.
-Similarly, a major commitment of time to an outside academic, professional, industry, or civic organization may justify a reduction in the number of committee assignments.
-Generally, the service obligation is fulfilled by some combination of the following: - 1.
-Serving on college and university committees. - 2.
-Involvement in professional activities and associations related to the improvement of teaching and learning (for instance, holding national offices in teaching related associations or special interest groups, participation in national study groups, creation or leadership of professional conferences and associations focused on new and emerging issues). - 3.
-Involvement in regional, national, or international industry organizations. - 4.
-National or international dissemination of instructional methods or materials. - 5.
-Service on teaching- and learning-related national review panels or advisory groups for government agencies or foundations. - 6.
-Receipt of internal or external grant funding for instruction- or training- related activities and innovations.
+- Serving on and chairing college and university committees. - Involvement in professional activities and associations related to the improvement of teaching and learning (for instance, holding national offices in teaching related associations or special interest groups, participation in national study groups, creation or leadership of professional conferences and associations focused on new and emerging issues). - Involvement in regional, national, or international industry organizations. - National or international dissemination of instructional methods or materials. - Service on teaching- and learning-related national review panels or advisory groups for government agencies or foundations. - Receipt of internal or external grant funding for instruction- or trainingrelated activities and innovations.